- Why the Friedman School

 Through its understanding of gastronomy with relation to politics, agriculture and the environment, Slow Food Tufts seeks to become an active player in agriculture, ecology, and local cuisine.
 Slow Food Tufts links pleasure and food with awareness and responsibility.
 Slow Food Tufts activities seek to defend biodiversity in our food supply, spread the education of taste, and link producers of excellent foods to consumers through events and initiatives.

-The purpose of Jumbo's Kitchen by Tufts-Dotwell is to introduce an underserved population to basic cooking skills, to promote an understanding of nutrition, and to empower kids to make healthy snacks with a focus on fruits, vegetables and whole grains.
+The mission of Jumbo’s Kitchen by Tufts is to promote an understanding of nutrition, introduce basic cooking skills, and empower kids to make healthy snacks with a focus on fruits, vegetables, and whole grains.

-Additionally, Jumbo-s Kitchen provides an opportunity for Friedman students to apply nutrition skills and knowledge learned in the classroom to a real-world environment and gain experience working with children in the surrounding community.
+Additionally, JK provides an opportunity for Tufts Health Science Students to apply nutrition skills and knowledge learned in the classroom to a real-world environment and gain experience working with children in the surrounding community.

-We also work to build a relationship between Tufts and the underserved community of Dorchester, in-line with the Friedman School's mission of education and dissemination of information.
+JK works to build a relationship between Tufts and underserved communities of Boston, in line with the school’s mission of education and dissemination of information.

 The Friedman Sprout is a monthly student-run newspaper that aims to serve the student population at the Friedman School of Nutrition Science and Policy, prospective students, and alumni.
 The goal of the Friedman Sprout is to act as an educational tool for the students who choose to write for the paper or to read the paper.
 As an educational tool we accept writing on a wide range of topics pertinent to the various aspects of nutrition, health, and overall well-being.
 Our newspaper accepts submissions from all Friedman students; whether writing talents lie in news articles, research articles, or opinion pieces.
 We want to encourage students to develop research and writing skills through their contributions and editing of the newspaper.